sqrldev/sqrl-test-vectors/README.md

 - **enscrypt-vectors.txt** - A CSV text file of 80 test vectors for EnScrypt varying in number of iterations, salt, and password. *Created by Shane Killian.
 Verified by PHolder and ahauser on the [SQRL forum](https://sqrl.grc.com).*
-- **enhash-vectors.txt** - 1000 test vectors for EnHash.
-The first 43 characters of
+- **enhash-vectors.txt** - A CSV file of 1000 test vectors for EnHash, encoded in Base64URL. *Created by Adam Comley.
-  each line are the Base64URL-encoded binary number to be hashed; the other 43 are the Base64URL-encoded result. *Created by Adam Comley.
 Verified by Shane Killian.*
 - **identity-vectors.txt** - A CSV file of 80 test vectors for creation of identity keys.
 The Identity Master Key (IMK) is combined with a domain name (as well as extensions) and an Alt-ID (if it exists) to result in the website's public key